pjcabrera/rename-fits/README.md

 # rename-fits
 Checks the FITS header for DATE-OBS, EXPTIME, and FILTER values, then renames FITS files to match the ESA/PSA and NASA/PDS archive filename format

+Written by PJ Cabrera

+With improvements and suggestions by Tony Angel

 **Note: before running, you need to install astropy.**

 **If you installed the Anaconda Python environment, you don't need to install astropy.
 It's already installed.**